pokt-network/pocket-network-protocol/utility/README.md

 - The `Client` remains as the `Client`
 - The `Application` is the `User`
 - The `Application` is a one-time `Authorization Server`
-- The `Gateways` is an ongoing `Authorization Server`
+- The `Portals` is an ongoing `Authorization Server`
 - The `Servicer` is the `Resource Servicer`
 - The `Fisherman` is a separate monitoring party overlooking the `Resource Servicer` most often owned by the `Authorization Server`

-#### 3.5.3 Application w/o Gateway
+#### 3.5.3 Application w/o Portal

-An Application that chooses to operate without a Gateway is responsible for dispatching sessions and signing RPC requests on its own.
+An Application that chooses to operate without a Portal is responsible for dispatching sessions and signing RPC requests on its own.
 To do so, it will need to maintain a Pocket Full Node or a Pocket Light Client.

 ```mermaid
 sequenceDiagram